 The rest, as they say, is history.
 StatsD quickly grew in popularity, to a point where it really became a unifying protocol for application metrics collection—of which the Etsy Daemon was only a reference implementation.

 - It all starts in your own application code.
 You—the developer—instrument it with one of the many StatsD libraries corresponding to your app language.
 StatsD allows you to capture different types of metrics depending on your needs: today those are Gauges, Counters, Timing Summary Statistics, and Sets.
 This can be as simple as adding a decorator to methods you want to time, or a one-liner to track a gauge value.

 - The StatsD client library then sends each individual call to the StatsD server over a UDP datagram.
-Since UDP is a disconnected protocol in which the recipient of a datagram doesn’t send any acknowledgement to the sender, the library doesn’t need to block when submitting data as it would with TCP or HTTP-based protocols.
+Since UDP is a disconnected protocol in which the recipient of a datagram doesn’t send any acknowledgment to the sender, the library doesn’t need to block when submitting data as it would with TCP or HTTP-based protocols.
 The library also doesn’t buffer any data in-between calls which keeps it very simple.
 It does let you optionally sample the events to be sent to the server if you happen to instrument very high-throughput operations.